ColumPaget/almanac/README.md

    -xt <title string>             when -persist is used, also set the xterm title to be <title string> (see 'display formats' for details of title strings)
    -xtitle <title string>         when -persist is used, also set the xterm title to be <title string> (see 'display formats' for details of title strings)
    -xterm-title <title string>    when -persist is used, also set the xterm title to be <title string> (see 'display formats' for details of title strings)
-   -of <fmt>   specify format to output. 'csv' will output comma-seperated-values sutitable for reading into a spreadsheet, 'ical' will output ical/ics format, 'txt' will output plain text format, anything else will output text with ANSI color formatting
+   -of <fmt>   specify format to output. '<fmt> will be one of 'csv', 'ical', 'sgical', 'txt' or 'ansi'.
+Default is 'ansi'.
+See 'Output Formats' below for more details
    -maxlen <len>     When importing calendars set the max length of an event to <len> where len is a number postfixed by 'm' 'h' 'd' or 'w' for 'minutes', 'hours', 'days' or 'weeks'. e.g. '2d' two days, '30m' thiry minutes.
    -u         Terminal supports unicode up to code 0x8000 -unicode   Terminal supports unicode up to code 0x8000